vincentcai48/Translationeer/README.md

 ## Hosting

 A hosted service of Translationeer is offered at [translationeer.com](https://translationeer.com) free of charge.
-You may clone the repo onto your local system and use it in a web browser as well.
-Note that Translationeer is built using create-next-app and firebase, so follow the necessary steps to build and run your app and connect it to your own firebase database.
+You may choose to clone the repo onto your local system and use it in a web browser as well.
+Note that Translationeer is built using create-next-app and firebase, so follow the necessary steps to build and run your app and connect it to your own firestore database.
+Read more on this in the documentation.

 ## Contact